Teen Wilderness Adventures

 • Featuring: Backpacking, Climbing, Kayaking, Canoeing, and Multi-sport trips designed for 12-18 year olds

-• Explore the White Mountains, Maine, and New York on a summer adventure
+• Explore the White Mountains, Maine, and Massachusetts on a summer adventure

-We offer exciting, rewarding outdoor adventure education for youth ages 12-18 ranging in length from 5-20 days.
-Teen Wilderness Adventures combine one or more outdoor activities--like hiking, rock climbing, backpacking, kayaking, canoeing, rafting, and mountain biking--with spectacular destinations.
+We offer exciting, rewarding outdoor adventure education for youth ages 12-18 ranging in length from 5-30 days.
+Teen Wilderness Adventures combine one or more outdoor activities–like hiking, rock climbing, backpacking, kayaking, canoeing, rafting, –with spectacular destinations.
 Group size on our programs ranges from 6 to 10, and each of our trips has at least two instructors at all times.
-Teen Wilderness Adventures participants learn valuable wilderness skills and develop essential life skills.
-This unique combination fosters an appreciation for the environment, develops self-esteem, instills a spirit of adventure, and promotes teamwork, friendship, and a sense of community through memorable wilderness experiences.
+Teen Wilderness Adventures participants learn valuable backcountry and leadership skills as members of their expedition group, giving them to opportunity to grow an appreciation for the environment, develop self-esteem, share their spirit for adventure, and experience teamwork, friendship, and a sense of community through memorable wilderness experiences.

 All of our programs offer fun and adventure, but choosing the best program is as individual as each participant.